 So I substituted the vodka for the vinegar.
 You can do the reverse, and use vinegar, but I would use half as much, and substitute more water for the rest.

-This is you will have after the 2 tablespoons of iced water, and two tablespoons of vodka.
+This is what you’ll have after the 2 tablespoons of iced water, and 2 tablespoons of vodka.
 Don’t look at this and think “This isn’t a dough!
 I need more water!”
 You really don’t.
 I know it doesn’t look like much now, but it will all work out.

 With your hands, divide the dough in half, and squeeze it to form two balls.
 The dough will still be pretty crumbly at this point, and barely holding its shape.
 No worries.

 Turn each portion onto separate sheets of plastic wrap.
 It will likely start to fall apart.
 That just means it will be divine.

 Mold the dough back into a mound.
 Continue to press and mold the dough to make a fairly solid mound.
 The heat of your hands is slightly melting the fats, and allowing the dough to really come together.
 Do only what you have to do–the dough should be flexible, but still be a bit brittle, and not as pliable as Play-Doh.